List of foreign electoral interventions: 1948 election (by United Nations and the Soviet Union)

 The 1948 Korean elections were overseen primarily by the United Nations Temporary Commission on Korea, or UNTCOK.
 The United States planned to hold separate elections in the south of the peninsula, a plan which was opposed by Australia, Canada and Syria as members of the commission.
 According to Gordenker, the commission acted:

 in such a way as to affect the controlling political decisions regarding elections in Korea.
 Moreover, UNTCOK deliberately and directly took a hand in the conduct of the 1948 election.

 Conversely the Soviet Union forbade such elections in the north of the peninsula all together.
 Faced with this, UNTCOK eventually recommended the election take place only in the south, but that the results would be binding on all of Korea.

+Kosovo

+2025 election (by Serbia)

+The Serb List is said to be directly controlled by Serbia.
+They received a public endorsement by Serbian president Aleksandar Vučić and during the campaign they presented themselves supportive of the Serbian government.

 Laos

 1955 election (by United States)

 According to documents provided by the State Department Office of the Historian, the US government funded the Royal Lao Army, gave money to the government and provided food aid to villages to end supports for communism.